robang74/P2C2-Management-Style/README.md

 - https://creativecommons.org/licenses/by-nc-nd/4.0/

-Instead, the collection of these files is protected like a database under the GNU Affero General Public License v3.0 below reported.
+Instead, the collection of these files is protected like a database under the GNU Affero General Public License v3.0 reported into LICENSE file.

 Thus, a single file can be considered by its own license but two or more are a sub-collection and they should considered protected like a database.